v-eenay/tournament-tracker/TrackerUI/README.md

     *   `CreateTournamentForm`
     *   `TournamentDashboardForm`
     *   `TournamentViewerForm`
 *   Integration with `TrackerLibrary` for data access and business logic (initialization in `Program.cs`).
+The `TrackerLibrary` now has fully implemented `SqlConnector` and `TextConnector` for data operations.

 ### In Progress

 *   Implementing the full functionality within each form (data binding, event handling, validation).
-*   Connecting UI elements to the corresponding `TrackerLibrary` methods for creating, reading, updating, and deleting data.
+*   Connecting UI elements to the corresponding `TrackerLibrary` methods (which now have complete data connectors) for creating, reading, updating, and deleting data.
 *   Designing and implementing the tournament bracket visualization on the `TournamentViewerForm`.
 *   Developing the logic for the `TournamentDashboardForm` to display active tournaments and allow navigation.